-There are two circumstances where this definition applies: payment of professional providers (M.D.s, D.O.s, podiatric physician, chiropractors, fully licensed psychologists and oral surgeons) and other providers services; and acute inpatient admissions and post-acute care admissions.
+A service must be medically necessary to be covered.
+There are three definitions: one applies to professional providers (M.D.s, D.O.s, podiatrists, chiropractors, fully licensed psychologists and oral surgeons); another applies to hospitals and long term acute care hospitals (LTACHs); and a third applies to other providers.